THE LITTLE THEATRE CLASSES

 SARAH HOLT

 SARAH HOLT launched LTA’s improv classes back in 2001.
 A graduate of The Groundlings training program in NYC, she performed with various groups there before moving down to the nation’s capital and joining a then-fledgling troupe of nine members called Washington Improv Theater (WIT).
-She now performs with LTA’s house troupe The Retros and teaches improv workshops at The Actors’ Center.
-Sarah brings her extensive resume as an actor to her improv classes, encouraging students to play real and let funny happen.
-Recent acting credits include performances with The Little Theatre of Alexandria, The Keegan Theatre, the Folger Theatre, Nextstop Theatre, and the Source Festival.
-Through her company Mixed Minds (www.mixedminds.biz), Sarah combines her improv expertise and long-time corporate communications experience to provide workshops that enliven group dynamics for better collaboration and bigger ideas.
+She now performs with LTA’s house troupe The Retros.
+Sarah brings her extensive resume as a storyteller and actor to her classes, encouraging students to play real and let funny happen.
+Her classes at LTA include improv, cold readings, and monologue research.
+She’s been on stage at The Little Theatre of Alexandria, The Keegan Theatre, the Folger Theatre, Nextstop Theatre, and the Source Festival.

 JOY JONES